Swelling in Joints

 What is joint swelling?

-Joint swelling occurs when excess fluid accumulates in the tissues surrounding a joint.
+Joint swelling, also known as edema, is an accumulation of fluid in the tissues surrounding a joint.

 What are common causes of joint swelling?

-Can joint swelling be a sign of an underlying condition?
+Can joint swelling be a sign of a serious condition?

 Can joint swelling be treated at home?

-Mild cases with rest, ice, compression, and elevation.
+Mild cases may be managed with rest, ice, compression, and elevation, but medical attention is often necessary.

 When should I seek medical attention for joint swelling?